 Here’s a quick guide to walk you through the concept of UX design.
 Let’s dive right in!

-In simple words, the User Experience (UX) design is a process of creating a final product that gives the user a positive and relevant experience.
-The quality and efficiency of UX depend on whether your product integrates good design and functionality.
+User Experience design is the process of creating a final product that gives users a meaningful and relevant experience.
+The quality and efficiency of UX depend on whether the product integrates enchanting design with functionality, usability and intuitiveness.

 UI and UX design – what’s the difference?

 In product design, we often hear about User Experience (UX) and User Interface (UI).
 These terms are nothing new, yet many people still misuse them, believing that they are synonymous.
 So, how do UX and UI differ?